rtoal/plang-glossary/README.md

 The property of a class or object acquiring the same structure or behavior of another entity, which can then be optionally specialized.

 ### Instance
-An object begin referred to in reference the class that created it.
+An object being referred to in reference to the class that created it.

 ### Interface
 A programming structure that enforces certain behaviors on an object.